Successful Results Gained by Our DC, New Orleans and Florida Personal Injury Attorneys

 $1.5 Million Landmark Verdict in Pathologist Case

 Partner Ervin A. Gonzalez represented Florida Pathology Services in a “landmark case” for the nation’s health plans.
-A Miami-Dade Circuit Court jury awarded a $1.5 million verdict against Health Options, a Blue Cross and Blue Shield of Florida insurance plan, for withholding pathologists’ payments since 1999.
-Gonzalez also represents pathologists in 11 similar suits involving more than $25 million in clams.
+He argued, and a jury agreed, that the Health Options plan from Blue Cross and Blue Shield of Florida withheld payments to pathologists for several years.
+There are several similar lawsuits currently in progress involving roughly $25 million worth of losses.

 $60.9 Million Verdict for Brain-Injured Baby

-Led by partners Ervin A. Gonzalez and Deborah J. Gander, the firm in 2005 obtained a $60.9 million award, the largest amount ever awarded in a Federal Tort Claims Act case in the country.
-Federal Judge Jose A. Gonzalez found the Obstetrics Clinic in Mayport Naval Station in Jacksonville, Florida liable for medical negligence in the delivery of a brain-injured baby and awarded damages to the boy and his parents, Raiza Bravo and U.S. Navy Serviceman Oscar Rodriguez.
+Led by partners Ervin A. Gonzalez and Deborah J. Gander, the firm in 2005 obtained $60.9 million in injury compensation, the largest amount ever awarded in a Federal Tort Claims Act case in the country.
+Federal Judge Jose A. Gonzalez found the Obstetrics Clinic in Mayport Naval Station in Jacksonville, Florida, liable for medical negligence in the delivery of a brain-injured baby and awarded damages to the boy and his parents, Raiza Bravo and U.S. Navy Serviceman Oscar Rodriguez.